Keeping your brain active

 - copies of leaflets

-- You may like to read out article about Dementia and Alzheimer’s disease if you think your memory changes merit further investigation.
+- You may like to read our article about Dementia and Alzheimer’s disease if you think your memory is getting worse.

 - NHS 111 You can call 111 when you need medical help fast but it’s not a 999 emergency.